Table of contents

 - Authenticating to an endpoint: MCP doesn’t handle authentication or specify how it should be implemented, leaving that decision to the integration provider

 - Handling errors: MCP doesn’t enforce a standardized error-handling framework or response status codes—these are defined by each API provider.
-That said, MPC allows you to use error messages in JSON RPC 2.0, which includes code, message, and data fields.
+That said, MCP allows you to use error messages in JSON RPC 2.0, which includes code, message, and data fields.
 Learn more here

 - Supporting webhooks: The protocol doesn’t include webhooks or event-driven architecture for instant data updates (although they do support real-time syncs via server-sent events)